vanruesc/stay/README.md

 ## Usage

-### The Client Part
+### The client part

-Usually, creating an instance of Stay should suffice.
+Creating an instance of Stay usually suffices.

 ```javascript
 import Stay from "@vanruesc/stay";